 5 Life Lessons From the Ones Who Walk Away From Omelas (A Summary)

-I didn’t understand the story at first.
-But when I reread it a second time, I realized how powerful and thematic the story is.
+I didn’t understand the story at first, but when I reread it a second time, I realized how powerful and thematic the story is.
 So I will describe a few important lessons you can pick from the story, The Ones Who Walk Away From Omelas.

 This is a summary, especially for those who have read it first and didn’t understand it.
 So let’s start with the plot.

 We have a town.
 The beauty of this city is outstanding.
 The author describes it as “Omelas sounds in my words like a city in a fairytale.”
-Perfect, excellent, blessed, whatever positive adjective you can pick is great for describing this place.
+Perfect, excellent, blessed, whatever positive adjective you pick is great for describing this place.
 However, the only thing that makes the city become what it is is shocking and mysterious.
 A young boy of, say, thirteen is tied under an underground and maltreated.
 (The picture that comes to mind is that of a sick child locked somewhere, unfed, tortured, and dying every minute, even as he begged for help.)
-The problem is, if this boy is taken out of the locked room and fed, the mighty, decorated, and the great city of Omelas will crumble.
+The problem is if this boy is taken out of the locked room and fed, the mighty, decorated, and the great city of Omelas will crumble.

 Let’s start with a question: with the above summary, what would you do if you were a citizen of Omelas and saw this boy for the first time?